 Affiliate Group of the Week #10: Colorado State University Leaders in Free Thought

-January 31, 2013Stephanie Kaiser, current president of Colorado State University Leaders in Free Thought, shares stories from this week's Affiliate Group of the Week.
+January 31, 2013The president of Colorado State University Leaders in Free Thought shares stories from this week's Affiliate Group of the Week.

 Up this week is the Colorado State University Leaders in Free Thought (CSU LIFT).
-Stephanie Kaiser, the group's president, agreed to answer some of our questions and share their biggest successes.
+The group's president agreed to answer some of our questions and share their biggest successes.

 How did your group get started?
 What year was it founded?
 Was there a specific event or incident that motivated you to create the organization?
 What is your group's name?
 How did you decide on that name?

 The group was founded in 2009 by Seth Yoder and his friend and classmate Jeric Harper.
 Thanks to their hard work, the CFI and SSA, and the support from freethinking students and faculty, Seth and Jeric managed to create CSU's first secular group (among some thirty or forty religious groups).
 Here is the story of how the group started, told by Seth: